Konchannel/py_voice/README.md

 # English
 ## What is py_voice?
-py_voice provides programming with Japanese voice input (Voice Coding).
+py_voice provides programming with Japanese voice input (voice coding).

 ## How to use
 1. ```set GOOGLE_APPLICATION_CREDENTIALS=[credentials file pass]```